String Functions¶

 Returns the position of the N-th

-is returned.
+instanceofsubstringinstringstarting from the end of the string.instancemust be a positive number.
+Positions start with1.
+If not found,0is returned.
 It takes into account overlapping strings when counting occurrences.SELECT strrpos('aaa', 'aa', 2); -- 1

-- substr(string, start) varchar ¶
+- substr(string, start) varchar¶

 Returns the rest of